INTO-CPS-Association/DTaaS/deploy/README.md

 The user credentials added in [auth](../config/gateway/auth) should match the usernames in [fileConfig](../config/gateway/fileConfig.yml).

 ## Configure lib microservice
+The library microservice requires configuration.
+A template of this configuration file is given in _config/lib_ file.
+Please modify this file as per your needs.

 The first step in this configuration is to prepare the a filesystem for users.
 An example file system in `files/` directory.
 You can rename the top-level user1/user2 to the usernames chosen by you.

 Add an environment file named .env in lib for the library microservice.
-A sample .env file is given below.
+An example `.env` file is given below.
 The simplest possibility is to use `local` mode with the following example.
 The filepath is the absolute filepath to `files/` directory.
+You can copy this configuration into _config/lib_ file to get started.
 ```env
 PORT='4001'
 MODE='local'